Early medical abortion - clinical pathway

 • Follow-up is important to assess wellbeing and resolution of the pregnancy.

-This free, online training module was created by the Royal Women’s Hospital as part of our Sexual and Reproductive Health Clinical Champion program.
-Funded by the Victorian Department of Health, the training is available on the Women’s Health Victoria website.
+These courses are part of the Women’s Sexual and Reproductive Health Clinical Champion program.
+Funded by the Victorian Department of Health, the training modules are available on the Women’s Health Victoria website.